-One of the oldest poetic forms in the world could be the perfect way to tell a very modern story – yours.
+The narrative poem, one of the oldest poetic forms in the world, could be the perfect way to tell a very modern story – yours.

 Narrative poems – which simply mean “story poems” – are among the oldest forms of literature.
 Before there were printed books, people would tell stories through narrative poems, using rhythm, rhyme, repetition and vivid language to make their tales easy to remember and share.
 Many narrative poems are long, especially older ones like The Iliad and The Odyssey by the famous Greek poet Homer.
 But a narrative poem can also be short, capturing a brief but emotionally intense or darkly mysterious event in just a few lines.

 Many older narrative poems have a set rhythm and rhyme structure, but modern narrative poems often have very free rhythms and no rhyme at all, so there is some room for creativity!
 However, almost all narrative poems contain at least one main character and tell a story that has a beginning, middle, and end.
 The stories that narrative poems tell are often dramatic and compelling, detailing events such as rocky romances, epic battles, or quests to find treasure.
 Once you’re ready to put together your own narrative poem, keep these guidelines in mind: